 - Jimmy Mitchell (Skanska) - Board Chair

-- Stanton Stafford (Newcomb & Boyd) - Vice Chair
+- Stanton Stafford (Newcomb & Boyd) - Chair-Elect

-- Josh Sprayberry (Sprayberry & Company) - Chief Financial Officer, Board of Directors
+- Josh Sprayberry (Sprayberry & Company) - Board of Directors

 - Frank Burdette (Integrated Environmental Solutions) - Board of Directors